To drive a hackney carriage or private hire vehicle you need to have a taxi driver's licence.

 You need to complete each of the steps below to apply for a licence.

-Although there's no specific order for completion, we only accept DBS check certificates, medical examination reports and character references dated within three months of the day you submit your online application.
-For this reason we recommend completing the theory test and driving assessment first, followed by the DBS check, medical clearance and character reference steps.
+Although there's no specific order for completion, we only accept DBS check certificates, medical reports and character references dated within three months of the day you submit your online application.
+For this reason we recommend completing the theory test and driving assessment first.

 Theory test and safeguarding training